RohanFardin/Song-Recommendation-System/README.md

                  iii) Tokenization: Splits the text into individual words (tokens).<br>
                  iv) Stopword Removal: Removes common English stopwords (e.g., "the," "and", "or") to focus on meaningful words.<br>
                  v) Punctuation Removal: Filters out punctuation to retain only words.<br>
-                 vi) Stemming: Reduces words to their base or root form using the Porter Stemmer (e.g., "running" to "run").
+                 vi) Stemming: Reduce words to their base or root form using the Porter Stemmer (e.g., "running" to "run").
 This function is used for lyrics column.
 5. convert_to_list(value):<br> i) Uses ast.literal_eval to evaluate the string and convert it into a list.<br>
                            ii) If the conversion fails (e.g., due to malformed input), it safely returns an empty list instead of raising an exception.
 This function is used for feature, artist & modify_lyrics

 **Feature Engineering: Transformming raw data into features that can be used to train machine learning models.**
- 1. clean the 'lyrics' column by tokenizing, stemming, and removing stop words.
+ 1. Clean the 'lyrics' column by tokenizing, stemming, and removing stop words.
 This created a new, clean column called "modify_lyrics".
 [3(iii,iv,v,vi)]
- 2. created a new column, "combined" by concatenating the following text columns: "artist" and "features".
+ 2. Created a new column, "combined" by concatenating the following text column: "artist" and "features".
- 3. created a new column, "combined_all" by concatenating the following text columns: "tag", "lyrics" and "combined".
+ 3. Created a new column, "combined_all" by concatenating the following text columns: "tag", "lyrics" and "combined".

  **Recommendation System:**
  1. Vectorization:<br> TfidfVectorizer is used to convert text data into numerical representations.<br>